melaniewalsh/AI-for-Humanists/_pages/glossary.md

 ## Transformers
 Transformers are a class of neural network models that are very effective for natural language processing.
 The transformer architecture was first introduced in Vaswani et. al's 2017 paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).
 Importantly, transformers process all the inputs simultaneously (rather than sequentially, like in LSTMs) and are great at parallelization (breaking up our task into parallel pieces), allowing us to process more data more quickly.

-BERT (Bidirectional Encoder Representations from **Transformers**) builds upon the transformer architecture.
-Additionally, HuggingFace's Python library is called [Transformers](https://huggingface.co/transformers/) because it enables you to work with dozens of models that use transformer architecture, such as BERT, RoBERTa, and GPT-2.
+The GPT models build  upon the transformer architecture, as does BERT (Bidirectional Encoder Representations from **Transformers**) and others.
+Additionally, HuggingFace's Python library is called [Transformers](https://huggingface.co/transformers/) because it enables you to work with dozens of models that use transformer architecture, such as GPT-2, BERT, and RoBERTa.

 ## Token
 Tokenization is the process of splitting text into smaller units.
 A token is an individual unit of text, often a word.
-However, when working with BERT, tokens will consist of words as well as "word pieces" and "special tokens."
+However, when working with LLMs, tokens will often consist of words as well as "word pieces" and "special tokens."

 For example, the sentence *"Mrs. Dalloway said she would buy the flowers herself"* might be split into **14** individual tokens: